Developer MCP

 Rate limiting

-This server implements rate limiting to protect against abuse.
+This server enforces rate limiting to protect against abuse.
 Each IP address is limited to 100 requests per 15 minutes.
-If you exceed this limit, you will receive a 429 error.
+Exceeding this limit results in a 429 error.

 Build your own MCP server